sonburn/symbol-instance-renamer/README.md

 # Usage

-* cmd option shift d - Rename all symbol instances in document to the name of their master
+* cmd option shift d - Rename all symbol instances on all pages to the name of their master
+* cmd option shift x - Rename all symbol instances on all pages, except the Symbols page, to the name of their master
-* cmd option shift p - Rename all symbol instances on page to the name of their master
+* cmd option shift p - Rename all symbol instances on current page to the name of their master
 * cmd option shift s - Rename selected symbol instances to the name of their master

 ## Automatic